Ray Mancini vs. Bobby Chacon: Ray Mancini

 Mancini then defended his NABF title twice successfully before receiving his second world title shot, this time against WBA world champion Art Frias.
 Frias-Mancini was held on May 8, 1982.
 Mancini-Frias is considered by many boxing experts, including Ring Magazine's writer Lee Groves, as one of the greatest one-round fights in the sport's history.
 Frias shook Mancini badly early in the round and bloodied the Ohioan challenger's nose, but Mancini roared back to drop the champion and force a stoppage by referee Richard Green at 2:57 of the round, thus becoming the WBA world Lightweight champion.

 Mancini defended his title once (against former WBA world lightweight champion Ernesto Espana of Venezuela) before meeting South Korean challenger Duk Koo Kim for his second title defense, in what proved to be a tragic fight.
-Fought at the Caesar's Palace hotel and casino in Las Vegas, Nevada on November 13, 1982, and also refereed by Richard Green, the fight was a brisk-paced event until its conclusion in round 14, when Mancini landed a combination that dropped Kim near the ring's ropes.
+Fought at the Caesars Palace hotel and casino in Las Vegas, Nevada on November 13, 1982, and also refereed by Richard Green, the fight was a brisk-paced event until its conclusion in round 14, when Mancini landed a combination that dropped Kim near the ring's ropes.
 Kim got up but the fight was immediately stopped.
 Kim later collapsed and was taken to a nearby hospital, where he ultimately died on November 17.
-Both Kim's mother and referee Green committed suicide on the months after the bout, and Mancini had a personal bout with depression.
+Both Kim's mother and referee Green committed suicide in the months after the bout, and Mancini had a personal bout with depression.
 In addition, the death of Kim led to the WBC shortening their world championship fights from 15 rounds to 12, a move that was later followed by all other boxing world leading organizations (the WBA, the IBF and the WBO).